nishu88/KSP-IPH-2019-table15/README.md

 2nd Cell - Used to perform facial face detection and feature extracton<br/>
 3rd Cell - runs the training model, to create embeddings for the input images<br/>
 4th Cell - Used for predicting closest match among the test pictures and plot accuracy curve<br/>

+The cells run  datacropping, facial feature extraction, training using cnn, and testing on the embeddings<br/>

+## Folder descriptions

+train_dataset_cropped - the training data images </br>
+final_dataset_cropped - testing data images </br>

+Vpree - Vpree approach for training and testing to create embeddings</br>
+simple run the files present within the folder</br

+face_eye_ears_mapping - holds a test image for te input to face_mappings.py file, which creates mappings for eyes nose ears as trains<br/>

+face_recogntion - training using CNN approach <br/>

+## File descriptions
+data_rename.py - Run to rename image datasets to specific requirement <br/>
+face_detection_and_crop - To detect faces and crops them and stores <br/>

 <br/>
 Other pythin files are derived from this jupyter notebook itself<br/>